Today, the Federal government requires every state in the US to have a formulaic, and repeatable way to calculate child support.

 Sounds scary, doesn’t it?

-That’s why it’s better to negotiate this issue out of court and that’s exactly what mediation is all about.
+That’s why it’s better to negotiate this issue out of family court and that’s exactly what mediation is all about.

 In mediation, you get to decide - and come to an agreement that's in the best interest of your children and you both agree is fair, instead of letting your future be decided by a stranger.